Use any option below to make your tax-deductible contribution to IPI.

-Your generosity will make it possible for IPI to continue to grow its distance-learning programs and to outreach to economically disadvantaged students and communities.
-So, I’m asking you to consider a financial contribution to IPI.
-Donations are tax deductible, being that IPI is a 501(c)(3).
-Please consider contributing directly to our Diversity Fund.
+Your generosity will make it possible for IPI to continue to grow its distance-learning programs, support our augmented administrative staffing, and outreach to economically disadvantaged students and communities.
+So, I ask you to consider a financial contribution to IPI.
+Donations are tax deductible (IPI is a 501(c)(3)).
+Please consider contributing directly to our General and Diversity Scholarship Funds.

 The IPI links over 250 students around the world, practicing in China, Mexico, Panama, Russia, and other countries.
-The IPI also provides free books on psychotherapy and psychoanalysis, thanks to Jason Aronson and contributors to our Ebook project, who have generously gifted over a million books to persons in over 225 worldwide areas through freepsychotherapybooks.org.
-As well, IPI partners with other like-minded organizations—the American Psychoanalytic Association, International Psychoanalytical Association, and Psychotherapy Action Network—to support the study and practice of psychoanalytic psychotherapies and psychoanalysis, and to overcome the marginalization of the treatments we offer.
+The IPI also provides free books on psychotherapy and psychoanalysis, thanks to Jason Aronson (IPI Board Member) and contributors to our E-book project, who have generously gifted over a million books to persons in over 225 worldwide areas through freepsychotherapybooks.org.
+As well, IPI partners with other like-minded organizations—the American Psychoanalytic Association, International Psychoanalytical Association, and Psychotherapy Action Network—to support the study and practice of psychoanalytic psychotherapy and psychoanalysis and to overcome the marginalization of these treatments.

 Students tell us that they need to look beyond their community to access psychodynamic psychoanalytic training because their local programs often fall short of their expectations.
-Fortunately, IPI provides ways to securely access the virtual highways of learning through many online and on-site options once the pandemic ends, such as a single webinar, a semester-long seminar, or a single or multiyear commitment.
+Fortunately, IPI provides ways to securely access the virtual highways of learning through online and on-site options, such as single webinars, semester-long seminars, and single-year and multiyear trainings.
 Our quality programs equip therapists and analysts to work effectively with children, adults, couples, and families, and to develop their consultative and supervisory skills.

-The leadership team includes a nine-member IPI Board, including the IPI Director; 48 national faculty and 24 adjunct faculty – all dedicated volunteers who bring expertise and passion to teaching and leading.
-The two-member administrative team provides support.
-We train differently than traditional psychodynamic and psychoanalytic programs.
+The leadership team includes a 9-member Board of Directors; 44 national faculty and 27 adjunct faculty – all dedicated volunteers who bring expertise and passion to teaching and leading.
+We train differently than do traditional psychodynamic and psychoanalytic programs.
 A Group Affective Model is used to support students’ integration of their affective, cognitive, and unconscious dimensions by offering small intimate, discussion groups that augment large-sized classroom settings.
-These elements are but a few aspects of the IPI’s unique identity that facilitate students becoming their best personal and professional selves, and thus effective instruments to the individuals, couples, and families they serve.
+These elements are but a few aspects of IPI’s unique identity that facilitate students becoming their best personal and professional selves, and thus effective instruments to the individuals, couples, and families they serve.